adriarodr/preview-card/README.md

 Thanks to Kevin Powell for his amazing videos that helped me understand media queries and grid boxes and showed a clever way to center objects using grid boxes and place-items: center.

 Thanks to Andy Bell Modern CSS Reset, which I've used on multiple projects to help reduce inconsistencies between browsers.

-## Note
-This was originally on my personal account, but I decided to transfer it to my professional account.